andrewkkchan/client-ledger-service/README.md

 ### Step 2: To 100,000 per second
 * Replace Messaging endpoint on TCP with those on UDP.
 You will however need to maintain reliable in sequence transfer of events.
+* Replace non-positional data encoding (e.g., JSON, XML) for positional data encoding (e.g., protobuf, SBE)
-* Install competing consumers, with at least one of which being implemented in-memory, to cope with the burst of events
+* Install competing consumers, with at least one of which being implemented in-memory, to cope with the burst of events and support query during burst.
+Persisting consumer will eventually catch up.

 ### Step 3: To 1,000,000 per second
-* Avoid garbage collection
+* Avoid garbage collection using ring buffer and other technique.
 * Contact me